cjnankervis/Re-Climate/README.md

 ## Validation

 WeatherLogistics completed a successful collaboration with the National Physical Laboratory (NPL) in April 2022.
 As part of its deliverable, NPL validated its short-term climate forecasts and provided a statistical framework for quality assessment of probabilistic weather predictions.
-WeatherLogistics used these techniques to ensure the reliability of its Re-Climate® product delivery.
+WeatherLogistics used these techniques to ensure the reliability of its Re-Climate® APIs.

 ### Direct Comparisons of Seasonal Forecasts Against Observations